WithSecureLabs/cloud-wiki/docs/saas/methodology.md

 # SaaS Review Methodology

 This methodology exists to suggest areas of potential review for SaaS applications/platforms.
-It is intended for use as a fallback, should a more specific methodology not be available.
+It is intended for use as a guide when more specific guidance isn't available, or to support the development of service-specific guidance.

 ## Authentication